Joystream/atlas/docs/community/featured-content.md

 In general the process for updating the featured content will look as follows:

 1. _Content curators_ prepare ideas for new featured content.
-This includes preparing metadata according to the [structure below](#metadata-structure) and preparing any neccessary assets (video cuts, posters, etc)
+This includes preparing metadata according to the [structure below](#metadata-structure) and preparing any necessary assets (video cuts, posters, etc.)
-2. Optionally, if video hero is affected, video hero propostion should be sent to the _reviewer_ for approval
+2. Optionally, if video hero is affected, video hero propositions should be sent to the _reviewer_ for approval
 3. Once all content is ready and optionally approved, _content curators_ should send all required metadata and assets to the _content admin_
 4. _Content admin_, using their credentials, makes assets publicly accessible and updates the featured content in Orion
 5. Changes are live in Atlas